ibm-cloud-docs/monitoring/teams/teams.md

 {: #teams_assign}

 To add a user to a team, complete the following steps:
-1. Check that you have the **administrator** platform role to work with the Sysdig service or with a specific instance.
+1. Check that you have the **administrator** platform role to work with the monitoring service or with a specific instance.
 2. Define a team level IAM policy for the user.
 For more information, see [Granting permissions to work in a team](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam_grant_team).

 When the policy is defined, the user is added to the list of users that have access to work with resources configured for a team.